How Much Life Insurance Is Enough?

 Several key factors influence how much life insurance coverage you should carry:

-1. Income Replacement A common guideline is to carry coverage equal to 10 to 12 times
+1. Income Replacement A common guideline is to carry coverage equal to 10 to 12 times your annual income.
+This ensures that your family can maintain their current standard of living for a significant period if you are no longer there to provide for them.

 2. Outstanding Debts Consider all of your current financial obligations, including: